ReliaSolve/Latent/doc/Running.md

 **Strobing displays:** OLED displays in particular, and others with LED back-lights, can have brightness strobing over the course of a single frame.

+## head_shake_latency_test

+The *head_shake_latency_test* program estimates the latency for very high- latency systems by observing the tracker reports while the viewer shakes the head-mounted display such that the image moves 180 degrees out of phase with the head rotation.
+Running the program with no arguments provides a usage message:

+    Usage: C:\tmp\vs2015_64\vr_latency_tester\INSTALL\bin\head_shake_latency_test.exe[-verbosity N] TrackerName Sensor
+           -verbosity: How much info to print (default 2)
+           TrackerName: The Name of the tracker to use (e.g., com_osvr_Multiserver/OSVRHackerDevKit0@localhost)
+           Sensor: The sensor to read from (e.g., 0)

+For this to be effective, it must be possible to rotate the head-mounted display fast enough that the image gets out of phase; for latencies of around 100ms or less, it won't be possible to rotate the HMD fast enough or be certain enough of the phase difference between the motion and the display.

+The HMD can be rotated around any axis.
+When there is periodic motion, the system estimates the period of motion of the largest-moving axis and reports the period of half a cycle in milliseconds.

+This program is run alongside the standard rendering program and is pointed to the VRPN tracker (and sensor ID) that is controlling the head.